austin020269/Kickstarter_data_analysis/README.md

 3. Even successful theater campaigns begin to fail at the end of the year.

 - What can you conclude about the Outcomes based on Goals?
+1. Failed projects exceed the successful projects percentage goals between $20,000-$40,000.
+2. Successful projects do not meet their goals if their goal in greater than $49,999
+3. Failed projects exceed their goals after their goal is $49999
+4. The lower the goal the more successful projects are (<$14999)
+5. Failed projects meet their goal when it is between  $24999 - $39999

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+1.	% Goals versus months – Trends in goals percentage vs launch date
+2. Country vs success % goal
+3. Staff pick vs success